 This page lists scientific coding resources, covering text editors, version control, Mac package managers, Python and Jupyter notebooks, bash(/shell) scripting, and X-ray data analysis.
 Please let me know if any links are outdated or if your favourite resource isn’t on here!
+(Do not contact me asking me to link to your vaguely-coding-related webpage that isn’t about astronomy or physics research software development.)

 The Top 5 Text Editors, according to Lifehacker